 To avoid unexpected template behavior, use one the following methods:

 Use container-optimized images or Docker, with Docker tags.
 For example, we recommend that you assign new tags for every new build of your Docker image, and use these tags in your instance templates instead of the default latest tag.
 For a container-optimized image, you can explicitly reference a particular build of your image in your manifest file.
 The example below uses Docker image "myimage" at version tagged with "version_2_1_3":

 version: v1beta2 containers: - name: simple-echo image: myimage:version_2_1_3 [ rest of your manifest file ]

 Create a custom image to use as the image for the template.
-This is preferable to startup scripts as it guarantees every instance will be the same, while startup scripts might have different result after distribution package updates.
+This is preferable to startup scripts because it guarantees that every instance is the same.
+Startup scripts might have different results after distribution package updates.
 Use startup scripts in your instance templates for prototyping and rapid development, and use custom images when you are ready to deploy production-quality services.